About this Guide

 - The Digital Backpack blog that shares findings and expertise related to K-12 online and blended learning from both a state and national perspective.

 - Michigan schools are obligated to address the learning needs of students of all abilities so everyone has equitable access to education.
 When students have the tools to learn according to their abilities, everyone wins.
 By learning more about accommodations, accessibility, and inclusive pedagogy, educators can apply best practices in meeting the needs of all students in their classrooms.

 - Research Publications that provide a foundation to examine, engage and explore educational practices in the industry.

 - Research Clearinghouse contains references to important research and publications in the field of K-12 online and blended learning.

-- A page dedicated to Mentors began in partnership with school leaders and mentors to develop a professional learning community where they can ask questions, problem solve and share ideas with other mentors around the state including sample forms.
+- A page dedicated to Mentors, developed in partnership with school leaders and mentors, links educators to a professional learning community where they can ask questions, problem solve and share ideas and resources with other mentors around the state including sample forms.

 - The International Society for Technology in Education (ISTE) published Standards to provide a framework for innovation in education and help educators and education leaders worldwide prepare learners to thrive in work and life.

 - Today’s students must be prepared to thrive in a constantly evolving technological landscape.
 The ISTE Standards for Students are designed to empower student voice and ensure that learning is a student-driven process.

 - Tools and samples developed to facilitate enrollment decisions: